Skip to main navigation Skip to search Skip to main content

 Abstract

-Background: Although maternal exposure to artificial light at night has shown negative associations with pregnancy outcomes, its impact on risk of congenital heart disease remains unclear.
+Background: Although maternal exposure to artificial light at night has shown negative associations with pregnancy outcomes, its impact on the risk of congenital heart disease remains unclear.
 This study examined the association between maternal exposure to artificial light at night during pregnancy and occurrence of congenital heart disease in offspring, considering potential interactions with sociodemographics.

-Methods: We included newborns diagnosed prenatally with congential heart disease and healthy volunteers from 21 cities in Southern China.
+Methods: We included newborns diagnosed prenatally with congential heart disease and healthy volunteers from 21 cities in southern China.
 Using satellite data, we estimated annual exposure to artificial light at night at maternal residential addresses during pregnancy.
 We evaluated associations using marginal structural logistic models and assessed multiplicative and additive interaction between sociodemographics and light exposure.

-Conclusions: Maternal exposure to artificial light at night during pregnancy was substantially associated with elevated risk of congenital heart disease in offspring.
+Conclusions: Maternal exposure to artificial light at night during pregnancy was substantially associated with an elevated risk of congenital heart disease in offspring.
 This association was more pronounced among some sociodemographic groups.

 Original languageEnglish